dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Ways

 At hardware level, it is non-trivial to implement data structures like linked-lists.
-The alternative way is to sparsely organize the entires within one bucket as fixed-length arrays.
+The alternative way is to sparsely organize the entries within one bucket as a fixed-length array.

 	[Bucket] entry 1 | entry 2 | entry 3 | entry 4
 	[0]  (8, x) |    -    |    -    |   -